 The purpose of Chapter II is to introduce 2 action alternatives for the Goat Squeezer Timber Sale Project area.
-The effects of implementing each action alternative and the no-action alternative will be summarized.
-This chapter will focus on the development of the action alternatives and summarize the description of each alternative, followed by a brief outline of the predicted environmental consequences associated with each alternative.
+The effects of implementing each action alternative and the no-action alternative will This chapter will be summarized. focus on the development of the action alternatives and summarize the description of each alternative, followed by a brief outline of the predicted environmental consequences associated with each alternative.
 TABLE II-4 - SUMMARY OF ENVIRONMENTAL EFFECTS summarizes the effects of the detailed environmental analysis in CHAPTER III and RESOURCE APPENDICES C through K.